Qiskit/ecosystem/README.md

 repository.
 We'll review the pull request and get back to you within a few days.

-To join the ecosystem your project must:
+To join the ecosystem, your project must:
   - Have an open-source license
   - Adhere to our [code of conduct](./CODE_OF_CONDUCT.md)
   - Build on, interface with, or extend Qiskit in some way